 Prerequisites: some programming experience, and some mathematical ability.

-The three best motivations for this course are written here,
+The four best motivations for this course are written here,

 and here.
 Read comments on this course's formal methods.